AzmainAhnaf/One-Word-Story/README.md

 ### ?changelimit \[number\]
 change the minimum word limit of your bot, by default, the limit is set to 10

+### ?help
+use ?help to get the online documentation and also how to setup text channel in one's server

 <br>

 ## Programme files explaination